FoxSellApp/smoothcode-client-js/README.md

 const smoothcode = require('smoothcode-client')

 // SmoothCode sends hmac in the Authorization Header of the request
-// It is hmac of the webhook data signed by your App Client Secret
+// It is hmac of the webhook id signed by your App Client Secret

 smoothcode.isWebhookRequest(requestHmac, clientSecret, webhookData) // returns True if the request is valid
 ```